 For me to hear from that boy of mine”

 We earnestly practise in her tiny lounge with Honey, the Labrador, appreciatively watching.

-When I return home there’s a crumpled note for me in shaky scrawl: “will you go out with me” – signed David and with a giant X!
+On return home there’s a crumpled note for me in shaky scrawl: “will you go out with me” – signed David and with a giant X!
 I can’t believe my luck.
 He’s the boy down the street I’ve fancied forever (or at least the last three weeks).
 I’m on cloud 9 – looking down with my future mapped out before me.
 We’re going to the fun fair together next week … and then …. and then.

-Cloud 9 bursts a week later with a torrent of tears raining down my cheeks as I’m informed we are returning to Africa.
+Cloud 9 bursts a week later with a torrent of tears down my cheeks as I’m informed we are returning to Africa.
 Stormily I protest, my thrashing arms cutting the air with hurricane force.

 But a child doesn’t have a choice …. except to decide to face the fog of an uncertain future with a sunny disposition.

 Each move (there have been many) has been an emotional disruption.
 It’s about this age I took a vow to make clean cuts – to leave a place and friends (without actually saying goodbye if possible) and NEVER look back.
 The train jolts me out of my time warp to the present – time for me to assess which inner parts of me need to be worked on; to make peace with my past; to be in the moment and to thoroughly enjoy the present.

 ( I was amazed to find a picture of the shop on Google Maps – it has changed from a grocery to farm machinery shop but still looks remarkably the same as when we were there – 4 decades ago!)